 Is it Legal to Gamble Online in Mexico?

-Online gaming has been permitted via special license in Mexico since 2000.
+Online gambling became legal in 2004, when the Federal Games and Draws Law was amended to include remote betting.
 Worth noting is that only land-based operators have been allowed to offer their services in this part of the world.
 A number of foreign operators have joined forces with local suppliers to be able to offer their services legally.
+Operators must hold or partner with a land-based license issued by SEGOB.
+Currently, there are 38 active license holders and over 120 licensed iGaming platforms in the country.

 As in numerous other countries where regulations and supervision of the industry are not too tight, offshore companies continue to target domestic customers.
 They allow players from Mexico to register, deposit, play, claim bonuses and withdraw winnings, without being blocked by some local body or institution in charge of the sector.